sparkletown/sparkle/reporting/README.md

 # Or if that doesn't work for you, you can try:
 #   python3 makegraphs.py ~/Downloads/My\ Event\ CSVs/*.csv

+# !!!
+ATTENTION !!! #
+That script can hang and occasionally throw out warning that says that code block limit is reached.
+If that is the case you need to lower the `END = START + timedelta(hours=X)` X hours value
 ```

 14. Open the report: